vinodchandu7/solana-stream/temp-release/shreds-rs/README.md

 SHREDS_ENDPOINT=https://shreds-ams.erpc.global
 ```

+⚠️ **Please note:** This endpoint is a sample and cannot be used as is.
+Please obtain and configure the appropriate endpoint for your environment.

 ## Usage

 The client will connect to the configured shreds endpoint and stream entries for the specified account.